 Contributions - Contributions are recognized in the period received, including unconditional promises to give.
 Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
-Conditional promises to give are recognized as revenue when the conditions on which they depend are substantially met.
-There were no conditional contributions at December 31, 2021 or 2020.
+Conditional promises to give are recognized as revenue when the conditions on which they depend are met.
+There were no conditional contributions at December 31, 2022 or 2021.

-Notes to Financial Statements For the Years Ended December 31, 2021 and 2020
+Notes to Financial Statements For the Years Ended December 31, 2022 and 2021

 Sales Revenue - Donated art and sales revenue consist of open and limited-edition artist prints that are contributed to the Foundation for sale to the public.
 The prints are donated by the artist at point of sale and are reflected as in-kind contribution revenue.
 Sales revenue and cost of goods sold expense are recognized on the statements of activities and changes in net assets at the time the purchases are made.
-During the years ended December 31, 2021 and 2020, 100% of the sales proceeds related to open edition prints and 80% of sales proceeds related to limited edition prints were retained by the Foundation.
+During the years ended December 31, 2022 and 2021, 100% of the sales proceeds related to open edition prints and 60% - 80% of sales proceeds related to limited edition prints were retained by the Foundation.
 The Foundation also sells books published by the same artist with approximately 75% - 80% of the proceeds retained by the Foundation.
-Book sales were immaterial during the years ended December 31, 2021 and 2020.
+Book sales were immaterial during the years ended December 31, 2022 and 2021.
 The Foundation also has an e-store that sells merchandise such as apparel, mugs and stickers.
 Revenue is recognized at the point of sale.
-E-store sales were immaterial during the years ended December 31, 2021 and 2020.
+E-store sales were immaterial during the years ended December 31, 2022 and 2021.